Class II nuclear facilities and prescribed equipment

 In Canada, Class II nuclear facilities and prescribed equipment are regulated in accordance with the Class II Nuclear Facilities and Prescribed Equipment Regulations under the Nuclear Safety and Control Act (NSCA).
 All Class II prescribed equipment must be certified by the CNSC before any of these devices can be used in Canada.
 A general overview of Class II nuclear facilities and prescribed equipment follows.
 More detailed information on licensing, compliance and certification of Class II prescribed equipment and nuclear facilities can be found by choosing one of the options on the left-hand menu.

-For a list of documents relevant to Class II licensed facilities (including regulations, regulatory documents, forms, etc.), see the relevant documents section of the Information for Class II Licensed Facilities page.
+For a list of documents relevant to Class II licensed facilities (including regulations, regulatory documents and forms), see the relevant documents section of the Information for Class II Licensed Facilities page.

 This page contains information on: